 How to Change Text Cursor Thickness in Windows 11

-You can change your text cursor thickness in Windows 11 to make it easier to see while typing.
+Changing text cursor thickness in Windows 11 makes it easier to see where you’re typing.

 Go to Settings > Accessibility > Text cursor.
 Use the slider under “Text cursor thickness” to adjust the width from 1 to 20.
 This makes the blinking line easier to see while typing.